rundeck/docs/docs/manual/job-workflows.md

      2. The workflow behaves according to the `runRemainingOnFail` variable.

 ::: tip
-When difining error handlers, it is a good practice to use a step that will **always** fail (e.g. scripts/commands return a non-zero exit-code) so that rundeck can show the step as _FAILED_, unless you specifically want them to be used for Recovery.
+When defining error handlers, it is a good practice to use a step that will **always** fail (e.g. scripts/commands return a non-zero exit-code) so that rundeck can show the step as _FAILED_, unless you specifically want them to be used for Recovery.
 :::

 ::: tip